-Michael Behrens represents clients in high-stakes litigation arising from complex commercial disputes and enforcement actions.
-He has particular experience with court challenges to federal and state administrative rulings, and has litigated contract, defamation, commercial lease, health care fraud, RICO, labor union, and C-suite employment disputes.
-He has argued and won before the Ninth Circuit and in district court.
+Michael Arai Behrens represents clients in a wide range of litigation before federal and state courts and arbitral tribunals.
+He has litigated contract, defamation, commercial lease, health care fraud, RICO, labor union, and C-suite employment disputes, and has argued and won before the Ninth Circuit and in district court.

-Mr. Behrens has an extensive pro bono practice, with a particular interest in immigration, and recently obtained a landmark constitutional holding from the Ninth Circuit on behalf of a pro bono client.
-In 2013, Mr. Behrens argued Brown v.
+The son of a Japanese-American mother who was born in an internment camp, Mr. Behrens maintains an extensive pro bono practice, with a particular interest in immigration.
+In 2013, Mr. Behrens obtained a landmark constitutional holding from the Ninth Circuit.
+Arguing on behalf of a pro bono immigration client, Mr. Behrens argued that the INS had violated his client’s constitutional due process rights when the agency mishandled his mother’s naturalization petition in 1985, depriving him of automatic U.S. citizenship.
+In the resulting opinion, Brown v.
 Holder, 763 F.3d 1141 (9th Cir.
-2014), in the Ninth Circuit and prevailed in a published opinion in which Circuit held for the first time that a constitutional right exists to apply for U.S. citizenship.
-Mr. Behrens had argued that the INS had violated the due process rights of Mark Brown, a pro bono client, when the agency mishandled his mother’s naturalization petition in 1985, depriving him of automatic U.S. citizenship.
-A concurrence by Judge Tallman, while agreeing with the result, called the ruling “expansive” and “novel” in finding, for the first time, a “constitutionally protected right to apply for citizenship.”
+2014), the Ninth Circuit held for the first time that a constitutional right exists to apply for U.S. citizenship.
+A concurrence by Judge Tallman, while agreeing with the result, called the ruling “expansive” and “novel” in finding, for the first time, a “constitutionally protected right to apply for citizenship.

 - Confidential Arbitration: Trial counsel for global data and analytics company in a two‑week arbitration hearing concerning the misuse of proprietary information and trade secrets by another financial services company.